 If you have depression, you may experience any of the following symptoms in varying degrees of severity:

 For a clinical depression diagnosis, you must have symptoms for at least two weeks.

 Depression is caused by chemical imbalances in your brain.
 Chemicals called neurotransmitters send messages through your brain and body.
 Certain neurotransmitters such as serotonin, dopamine, and glutamate regulate your mood.
 When you don’t have enough of these chemicals in your brain or if the neurotransmitters don’t function properly, you can develop depression.

 Your risk of depression is higher if you have a family history of the condition or if you’ve been exposed to environmental factors like abuse, neglect, violence, or poverty.

-At Lone Star Infusion, Dr. Wells uses ketamine infusion therapy, which takes a different approach to treating depression.
+At Lone Star Infusion, our Anesthesiologist/Anesthetist team uses ketamine infusion therapy, which takes a different approach to treating depression.

 While most antidepressants help your brain produce more serotonin, which eventually stimulates glutamate production and functionality, ketamine stimulates glutamate activity immediately, providing faster and more effective results.

-Dr. Wells monitors your infusion carefully to ensure all protocols and best practices are followed for the safety and effectiveness of your treatment.
-After your initial series of six ketamine IV therapy sessions, Dr. Wells usually recommends maintenance treatments every 3-5 weeks for greater and longer-lasting relief of your symptoms.
-Over time, she works with you to extend the length of time between appointments if you need ongoing care.
+An Anesthesiologist/Anesthetist monitors your infusion carefully to ensure all protocols and best practices are followed for the safety and effectiveness of your treatment.
+After your initial series of six ketamine IV therapy sessions, the Anesthesiologist/Anesthetist usually recommends maintenance treatments every 3-5 weeks for greater and longer-lasting relief of your symptoms.
+Over time, they work with you to extend the length of time between appointments if you need ongoing care.